dnsev-h/x/changes/infinite-scroll.md

 # x/infinite-scroll changelog

+## v1.1.4
+* Fixed new pages not loading if the web page cannot be scrolled

 ## v1.1.3
-* Fix support for Greasemonkey
+* Fixed support for Greasemonkey

 ## v1.1.2
 * Minor style changes to the settings page